ParaGroup/p3arsec/README.md

 After that, build and run *ferret* as usual.

-# Enforcing pPerformance and power consumption objectives
+# Enforcing performance and power consumption objectives

 It is possible to specify requirements on performance (throughput or execution time) and/or power and energy consumption for all the benchmarks.
 We provide this possibility by exploiting dynamic reconfiguration of the applications